X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 Instead of using the **DrawUserPrimitives** method, this time we call the **DrawUserIndexedPrimitives** method which allows us to specify both an **array of vertices** and an **array of indices**.
 The second-last argument specifies how many triangles are defined by the indices.
 Since one triangle is defined by 3 indices, we specify the number of indices divided by 3.

-Before your try this code, make your triangles stop rotating by resetting their World matrix to the unity matrix.
+Before you try this code, make your triangles stop rotating by resetting their World matrix to the unity matrix.
 The Identity matrix is the unity matrix, so your original World space coordinates will be used.

 ```csharp
     Matrix worldMatrix = Matrix.Identity;